Uniform Approximation with Quadratic Neural Networks: Approximation error of smooth functions by deep ReQU neural network

 \section{Approximation error of smooth functions by deep ReQU neural network}

-The aim of the current section is to present a new result concerning the approximation of $r$-smooth functions in the ball of radius $R$ by deep neural networks with ReQU activation functions.
-The main properties of ReQU activation function is the representation of the identity and the multiplication without error.
-Moreover, it is a smooth and the network get smoother when it is deeper.
-Instead with ReLU neural networks we can only approximate the multiplication with certain error which has some impact on the final approximation.
-Next we state the main theorem in the current paper.
+The aim of this section is to present a new result regarding the approximation of \(r\)-smooth functions within a ball of radius \(R\) (i.e., $ \mathcal{H}^{r, R}(\mathbb{R}^d)$) using deep neural networks with ReQU activation.
+A key feature of the ReQU function is its ability to represent both the identity and multiplication operations exactly, without any error.
+Additionally, ReQU networks exhibit smoothness, and this smoothness improves as the network becomes deeper.
+In contrast, neural networks with ReLU activation functions can only approximate multiplication with a certain degree of error, which affects the overall approximation quality.

 \begin{theorem} Let $r, R>0$, $f\in \mathcal{H}^{r, R}(\mathbb{R}^d)$ and $M \in \N$ such that $M>\left(\frac{cRd^{\nicefrac r2}}{\epsilon}\right)^{\nicefrac{1}{2r}}$, for any $\epsilon \in (0, 1)$ and $c>0$ in \eqref{eq:taylor_error} .
 Then there exists a ReQU neural network $ \Phi_f \in \mathtt{N}_{\rho_2}(L(\Phi_f), N(\Phi_f))$, satisfies